yohanym95/Attendance-App/README.md

 # Attendance-App
 This is a android attendance app and create by using android and PHP.

-it show daily attendence of students
+   - it mark daily attendence of students and will show present and absent student sepreatly.
+   - Use QR Code for mark student attendance.